2985578957/flex_extract/For_developers/Sphinx/source/quick_start.rst

 Flux data
-    The flux fields are accumulated forecast fields all the time.
-Since some re-analysis dataset nowadays have complete set of analysis fields in their temporal resolution it was important to define a new parameter set to define the flux fields since the information could not be taken from ``TYPE``, ``TIME`` and ``STEP`` any longer.
-Select a forecast field type ``ACCTYPE``, the forecast starting time ``ACCTIME`` and the maximum forecast step ``ACCMAXSTEP``.
-The ``DTIME`` parameter defines the temporal resolution for the whole period.
+    Flux fields are always forecast fields and contain values of the fluxes accumulated since the start of the respective forecast.
+As certain re-analysis dataset cover all time steps with analysis fields, it was necessary to define a new parameter set for the definition of the flux fields.
+The following parameters are used specifically for flux fields, if provided. ``ACCTYPE`` is the field type (must be a type of forecast), ``ACCTIME``  the forecast starting time, and  ``ACCMAXSTEP`` the maximum forecast step;``DTIME`` the temporal resolution.
+ACCTYPE is assumed to be the same during the whole period given by ACCTIME and ACCMAXSTEP.

     .. code-block:: bash
        :caption: Example setting for the definition of flux fields.
+#PS for which application would this be typical?

         DTIME 3
         ACCTYPE FC
         ACCTIME 00/12
         ACCMAXSTEP 36

 .. toctree::